Skip to main content

 What is flexible packaging?

-Flexible Packaging is non-rigid packaging structures used to package and protect various food and nonfood products in the retail and industrial business forum.
+Flexible packaging is non-rigid packaging structures used to package and protect various food and nonfood products in the retail and industrial business forum.
 Snacks and frozen foods, medical appliances, beverages, pet food, etc., are a sampling of products packaged in this medium.

 What is converting?